edyu/wtf-zig-zon/README.md

 [**Zig**](https://ziglang.org) is a modern system programming language and although it claims to a be a **better C**, many people who initially didn't need system programming were attracted to it due to the simplicity of its syntax compared to alternatives such as **C++** or **Rust**.

-However, due to the power of the language, some of the syntax are not obvious for those first coming into the language.
+However, due to the power of the language, some of the syntaxes are not obvious for those first coming into the language.
 I was actually one such person.

-Today we will take a break from the language itself to talk about one of the most important new features that was introduced recently in **Zig** -- the *package manager*.
-I've read somewhere that all modern langauge need to have package manager built in.
-Although I don't share the same opinion, it's indicative of how important a good package manager is for the the underlying language.
-For example, **Javascript** has `npm`, [**Haskell**](https://www.haskell.org) has [`cabal`](https://haskell.org/cabal/), and **Rust** has [`cargo`](https://doc.rust-lang.com/cargo/).
+Today we will take a break from the language itself to talk about one of the most important new features that was introduced recently in **Zig** -- the package manager.
+I've read somewhere that all modern languages need to have package manager built in.
+Although I don't share the same opinion, it's indicative of how important a good package manager is for the underlying language.
+For example, **JavaScript** has [`npm`](https://npmjs.com), [**Haskell**](https://www.haskell.org) has [`cabal`](https://haskell.org/cabal/), and **Rust** has [`cargo`](https://doc.rust-lang.com/cargo/).

 ## Disclaimer

-There is a reason why I changed my typical subtitle of *power and complexity* to *hack and complexity* for this particular article because unfortunately the **Zig** *Package Manager* is currently only on the *master* branch (or edge) and its a work-in-progress until `0.11` is released.
+There is a reason why I changed my typical subtitle of *power and complexity* to *hack and complexity* for this particular article because unfortunately the **Zig** package manager is currently only on the *master* branch (or edge) and its a work-in-progress until `0.11` is released.
 As for the **hack** part, it will make sense after you read through the part of [Provide a Package](#provide-a-package).

 The state of the release `0.11` as of June 2023 is in flux so you will encounter many bugs and problems along the way.
-I'm not writing this to discourage you from using it but to set the right expetation so you don't throw away the *baby* (**Zig**) with the *bath water* (*package manager*).
+I'm not writing this to discourage you from using it but to set the right expectation, so you don't throw away the *baby* (**Zig**) with the *bath water* (package manager).

-**Zig** along with its *package manager* is being constantly improved and honestly it's already very useful and usable even in the current state (despite the frustrations along with one of the **hackest** things I've done, which I will describe later in the article).
+**Zig** along with its package manager is being constantly improved, and honestly, it's already very useful and usable even in the current state (despite the frustrations along with one of the **hackiest** things I've done, which I will describe later in the article).

 When you run `zig build`, you may see several failures (such as `segmentation fault`) when it's pulling down packages before it will succeed after several more tries.
 Although there is indication it's because of *TLS* but I don't want to give out wrong information that I haven't investigated myself.